pesintta/vdr-plugin-vaapidevice/README.txt

 	delay audio or delay video

 	softhddevice.AudioPassthrough = 0
-	0 = none, 1 = AC-3
+	0 = none, 1 = PCM, 2 = MPA, 4 = AC-3, 8 = EAC-3

-	for AC-3 the pass-through device is used.
+	for PCM/AC-3/EAC-3 the pass-through device is used and the audio stream is passed undecoded to the output device. z.b.
+12 = AC-3+EAC-3, 13 = PCM+AC-3+EAC-3
+	note: MPA/DTS/TrueHD/... aren't supported yet

 	softhddevice.AudioDownmix = 0
 	0 = none, 1 = downmix
-	Use ffmpeg/libav downmix AC-3 to stereo.
+	Use ffmpeg/libav downmix of AC-3/EAC-3 audio to stereo.

 	softhddevice.AudioSoftvol = 0
 	0 = off, use hardware volume control